Hortalevi/Abschlussprojekt_2025_API-1_agolev_Finish-This/README.md

 ===============================================

 Description:\
-"Finish This!" is a web-based multiplayer game where players receive a random sentence starter and must creatively complete it.
-All sentence endings are then anonymously displayed and voted on using emojis.
+“Finish This!” is a web-based multiplayer game where players receive a random sentence starter and must creatively complete it.
+All sentence endings are then displayed anonymously and voted on using emojis.
 The player with the most points at the end wins.

 Project Structure: